microsoft/Zen/README.md

 Given a `ZenFunction` we can leverage the library to perform multiple tasks.

-## Executing a function
+### Executing a function

 Zen can execute the function we have built on a given collection of inputs.

-### Interpreting the model

 The simplest way to do so is to call the `Evaluate` method on the `ZenFunction`:

 ```csharp
 var output = function.Evaluate(3, 2); // output = 11